zenml-io/zenml/docs/book/starter-guide/collaborate/zenml-deployment.md

 description: How to collaboratively use ZenML in larger organizations with the ZenServer
 ---

+# Things to change

+- This needs a revamp
+- Show them `zenml server list` to show that they already deployed one
+- AWS, GCP, Azure should be in tabs. mybe added manual deployment tab too

+# Older Content

 # The ZenML Server

 Sometimes, you may need to exchange or collaborate on Stack configurations with